chatsci/Aeiva/docs/roadmp.md

 	* Agents learn to solve problems in real-world
 	* Ensure the human rights

+**Applications:**

+* AI for Science
+	* Health
+	* Material Science

+The above research objectives are quite ambitious.
+However, we believe that it would be beneficial if we can develop a comprehensive framework that encompasses all these research objectives.
+Different researchers can focus on different parts/components.
+We aim to propose a general framework where each part can be easily replaced and tested.
+To achieve these, we aim to design a unified yet flexible framework to combine different parts.

-## Short-term objective (keep updating)
+## Short-term objectives (keep updating)
 The long-term objective of this project is quite ambitious.
 At the first place, we want to better understand how the current LLMs learn, and improve the multimodal and embodied learning.
 Specifically, we want to learn from videos efficiently.
-Below is a list of milestones we aim to achieve in a short-term (keep updating):
+Below is a list of milestones we aim to achieve in a short-term (keep updating): (**Note:** the following may be updated based on recent progress.)

 * Multimodal Learning
 	* Benchmarking several existing multimodal LLMs in a unified manner